-The earth’s surface consists of 70% water and carries 90% of the world’s trade, where there are about 43 million commercial fisherfolk supporting over 520 million people according to the UN.
-Commercial fishing operations in particular exist in an environment that is often referred to as a “jurisdictional black hole of human rights” – with no real accountability, since there is inadequate enforcement of labor standards by many states and the international regulatory system.
-This lapse therefore exposes fisherfolk to abuse with limited opportunity to assert their rights.
+The earth’s surface consists of 70 percent water, and its oceans—where there are about 43 million commercial fisherfolk supporting over 520 million people—carry 90 percent of the world’s trade.
+Commercial fishing operations, in particular, exist in an environment that is often referred to as a “jurisdictional black hole of human rights”—in other words, one with no real accountability, since there is inadequate enforcement of labor standards by many states and the international regulatory system.
+This is facilitated, in part, by the inherent remote and isolated workplace at sea, which exposes fisherfolk to abuse and limits their ability to assert their rights.

-Furthermore, vulnerable migrants in search of a better future are being trafficked, exploited, abused and even murdered aboard fishing vessels.
+Migrants in search of a better future are being trafficked, exploited, abused and even murdered aboard fishing vessels.
 The isolated nature working at sea or on other water bodies often deprives fisherfolk (including children) of access to the protections available in landside workplaces.
-They are forced to work, unable to escape, under threat and abuse.
-In extreme cases, fisherfolk lives have been taken in summary execution and thrown overboard.
+They are forced to work, unable to escape and under threat and abuse.
+In extreme cases, fisherfolk have been summarily executed and thrown overboard.

-Slavery has been proven to occur on fishing boats in Asia and Africa, where people are held against their will and have to endure long hours of work, sometimes not returning to dry land for several months or even years.
-Large numbers of men who were bought and sold are held against their will on fishing boats in countries across the world, including Thailand, Indonesia, Bangladesh and Philippines, where workers endure torturous working conditions with little or no opportunities to escape.
+Slavery has been proven to occur on fishing boats in Asia and Africa, where people are held against their will and have to endure long hours of work, sometimes not returning to dry land for several months—or even years.
+Large numbers of men are held against their will on fishing boats in countries across the world, including Thailand, Indonesia, Bangladesh and Philippines, enduring torturous working conditions with little or no opportunity to escape.

 Similarly, there is evidence that, children are trafficked to Lake Volta in Ghana to work with fishermen at the expense of their education and under hazardous working conditions.
-In 2013, the UN International Labour Organization and Government of Ghana estimated that over 49,000 children are working on Lake Volta.
-Out of this number, over 21,000 children are deemed to be working in hazardous conditions, harmful to their health, morals and or their development.
+In 2013, the International Labour Organization and the Government of Ghana estimated that over 49,000 children are working on Lake Volta.
+Out of this number, over 21,000 children are deemed to be working in hazardous conditions that are harmful to their health and development.

-There have been some interventions such as rescue and rehabilitation in this area by a number of organizations, yet, it has not been enough to solve the problem.
+There have been some interventions in this area by a number of organizations, such as rescue and rehabilitation, yet these have not been enough to solve the problem.

 Throughout the world there are many fishing fleets that have highly exploitative, slave-like conditions.
 Up until now, very little has been done to address these conditions anywhere.

-The term “Slavery at Sea” is a broad term within the context of modern slavery in the fishing industry.
-According to the United Nations Food and Agriculture Organization (UN FAO), the fishing industry includes recreational, subsistence, commercial fishing, and the harvesting, processing, and marketing sectors.
+According to the United Nations Food and Agriculture Organization (FAO), the fishing industry includes recreational, subsistence, and commercial fishing, along with the harvesting, processing, and marketing sectors.
 The fishing industry also extends to aquaculture for global production of aquatic organisms or other farmed marine creatures.

 What have we done?